Skip to main content

 The center of the program is a fall academic seminar on policy related to a specific theme, for example, homeland security, supported by additional coursework and a spring semester internship experience.

-Directed by Dr. Joan Burton, the Federal Fellows Program aims to increase student involvement in and access to opportunities within the public service arena.
+Directed by Jay Arasan the Federal Fellows Program aims to increase student involvement in and access to opportunities within the public service arena.

 The University of Maryland is ideally suited for such a program, given our proximity to the nation’s capital and our faculty and administrators’ connections to global change-makers.